Why Former Public Defender Experience Matters

 Leadership Beyond the Courtroom

 As Chief Assistant Public Defender—effectively the Chief Operations Officer—I helped guide one of Florida’s largest defense offices.
-My role went beyond trial work.
-I collaborated with judges, prosecutors, and court administrators to improve procedures, manage programs, and address systemic problems.
+My role went beyond trial work:

 Public Defender Background, Private Practice Focus